natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/PBY-5A%20Catalina%20(USSR).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a premium rank {{Specs|rank}} Soviet medium bomber {{Battle-rating}}.
+The Catalina was the Soviet Union's main naval reconnaissance aircraft and naval bomber during and after the Second World War.
+It was so popular in fact that bombers meant to replace it, like the Be-6, never fully managed to fulfil its role.
+The Soviet Union received a total of 185 Catalinas of the two main variants in the Lend-Lease program.
+The Catalinas received by the Soviet Union were both the amphibious variants and those with tricycle landing gear.
+The Catalinas arrived to the Soviet Union in 1944 and gained good reputation in Soviet naval aviation, however they were finally fully retired from military service between 1954 and 1957.
+They served for many years as naval bombers and rescue aircraft.

 It has been in the game since the start of the Open Beta Test prior to Update 1.27.
 Although technically a medium bomber, the PBY-5's strategies are much like that of heavy bombers in higher tiers such as the Pe-8.
-It is best to fly high, as flying low will make you an easy target for fighters and AA.
-The best tactic for fending off enemy fighters is to use the rudder to direct one of the side gunners towards the attacking plane.
+It is best to fly high, and for fending off enemy fighters, it is better to use the rudder to direct one of the side gunners towards the attacking plane.
 It is also smart to use the guns manually in this situation, as the AI is often very inaccurate and will refuse to fire beyond a certain distance.
-In the worst case scenarios, a dive can be used to greatly increase the plane's speed to get to attack a ground target before a pursuing enemy fighter shoots it down.

 The PBY-5A Catalina is slow and clunky, but it offers a heavy payload that is sure to be a game changer if used properly.
 It also has a very good defensive armament for its tier, which can occasionally be a saviour against an enemy fighter.
 The plane is quite unmanoeuvrable, and its wings are very weak, being able to snap just by turning just a little too tight at higher speeds in a realistic battle.
 This version has landing gear, facilitating the task of landing and enabling it to capture bases in Airfield Domination mode in Arcade Battles.

 == General info ==
 === Flight performance ===